 Element Explanation Last response (local PC time) SM4 received its last response from the SMU at the date and time displayed here.
-Status Note: Depending on the status of the live data shown in the list below, the following can be displayed here: Preparing The prerequisites for displaying live data are being created (among other things, a connection to the SMU must exist).
+Status Note: Depending on following can be disp the status of the live data shown in the list below, the blayed here: Preparing The prerequisites for displaying live data are being created (among other things, a connection to the SMU must exist).
 Ready The prerequisites for displaying live data are met; the data is retrieved and displayed regularly (interval as specified in File > Application Settings > Live data).
 Disconnected Connection to the SMU has been disconnected, displayed live data are no longer up to date.
-No. Consecutive number of the signal Signal output as defined in the Sensors and IO Signals > Sensors and IO Signals).
-State = 1 = 0 Card Number of the card on which the digital output is located.
-Card Type - DI No Number of the digita (Hardware > Senso al output as in the Sensors and IO Signals window rs and IO Signals).
-Settings Settings intervals for live da utton, the Application Settings window, Update ata windows (File > Application Settings > Live ens.
+No. Consecutive number of the signal Signal Name of the digital output as defined in the Sensors and IO Signals window (Hardware > Sensors and IO Signals).
+State = 1 I = 0 Card Number of the card on which the digital output is located.
+Card Type - DINo Number of the digital output as in the Sensors and IO Signals window (Hardware > Sensors and IO Signals).
+Settings If you click on this button, the Application Settings window, Update intervals for live data windows (File > Application Settings > Live Data) input area opens.
 The interval can be changed there.